xyzcenter/Baselight_Training_Manual/baselight-user-interface/activating-caching.md

 If working on a Mac you may need to specify a directory to be used for the image cache.
 This can be done at the top of the ‘System’ page in the preference settings.
 A restart will be necessary to save any changes made.

 Let’s open scene’s settings to check that caching is activated.
-1 Go to the Views menu and Choose Scene Settings.

-Baselight User Interface 56
+1. Go to the Views menu and Choose Scene Settings.